ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week2/moonsitter.md

 Memory Usage: 7.6 MB, less than 69.19% of C++ online submissions for Last Stone Weight.
 ```

-## Better Approach
+## Priority Queue Approach

-Construct a `priority_queue` that all elements are always in non ncreasing order.
+Construct a `priority_queue` that all elements are always in non increasing order.

 **Algorithm:**
 - While the priority queue has at least 2 element: